turbopixel/deye-inverter-status/README.md

-# deye-php
+# deye-inverter-status

+Reads the current [deye inverter](https://www.deyeinverter.com/) status and returns a json object.

-Read the current deye inverter status live with the PHP script.
-The script accesses the inverter and reads out the status.html page, which contains all necessary information from the inverter.
+This script accesses the inverter and reads out the status.html page, which contains all necessary information from the inverter.

+Works with **DEYE SUN600 / SUN800**.

 ## Installation